cstratopoulos/camargue/README.md

 This is the README for Camargue, a TSP solver based on primal cutting plane methods.
 Camargue tries to move from tour to tour, either proving that a tour is optimal or finding a better one.
+Camargue was developed in tandem with the research in my master's thesis, "Primal Cutting Plane Methods for the Traveling Salesman Problem".

-This page contains information on installing and using Camargue.
-To get a sense of the layout of the code, a good starting point would be the documentation for CMR::Solver.
+To get a sense of the
+layout of the code, a good starting point would be the documentation for CMR::Solver.
 To get an idea of how branching machinery is laid out, look at derived classes of CMR::ABC::Brancher, or the namespace CMR::ABC.